-First, the purpose of the SIGBRO app is not to be another mobile wallet but to let users easily:
+First, the purpose of the SIGBRO app is not to be another crypto wallet but to let users easily:

-1) log safely in to SIGBRO-compatible wallets/clients/web UIs with their Ardor account ID, without having to enter anything manually.
+1) log safely in to SIGBRO-compatible wallets/clients/web UIs without having to enter anything manually.

-2) authenticate with their Ardor account ID (prove ownership of their account), without ever entering their passphrase (private key) into a website (or some Google extension).
+2) authenticate with their account ID without ever entering their passphrase (private key) into a website (or some Google extension).

 3) check, sign and execute blockchain transactions by clicking an URL or a button, or by scanning a QR code online or offline, e.g. from a screen or printed on paper, without ever sending their account’s passphrase (private key) to a server, or even entering an account ID.

 How to use the SIGBRO app?